A changing climate

 Nearly every scientist Nigel visits talks about climate change as a component of their research.
 The following articles highlight other New Zealand scientists and their involvement with climate change research.

-Visit the Climate Change Information New Zealand website.
-It briefly explains climate change, its impacts, implications and the New Zealand Government’s overall approach.
+Visit the Climate Change section on the Ministry of Environment website.
+It includes latest news, reports and explains climate change, its impacts, implications and the New Zealand Government’s overall approach and more.

 NASA’s Climate Kids web resource explains climate change science and issues.

 The Ministry of Education's Climate Change Learning Programme, is a level 4 programme focused on climate change that includes specific student activities; the wellbeing guide focuses on student wellbeing and hauora when navigating climate change as an area of learning and action.
 Many of the suggestions are relevant to other learning levels.